 2. Aspect Ratio: The aspect ratio is nothing but a comparison of the height of the tire with the width of the tire.
 If the aspect ratio is 35 then the height of the tire is 35% of the tire width.

 3. Construction: Construction means how the tire is built.
 Following is the typical construction notation.

 R = Radial Construction

 D = Diagonal Construction

-5. Load Index: Load index is the actual load on the tire or how much load the tire can sustain.
-More load index sometimes results in tire burst.
+5. Load Index: The load index is the actual load on the tire or how much load the tire can sustain.
+More load index sometimes results in tire bursts.

 8. Week: It denoted the in which week the tire is manufactured.

 9. Year: The year represents the manufacturing date when the tire is being manufactured.
 Eg. 1220 is written on the tire then it can be read as the 12th week & year 2020.

 These unique treads give adequate traction to the tire in varying climatic conditions.
 This sipe has little diagonal grooves, which help to get a better grip on the tire.